Biden in a hot mic moment shows his growing frustration with Netanyahu over Gaza humanitarian crisis | Politics

 In the exchange, Bennet congratulates Biden on his speech and urges the president to keep pressing Netanyahu on growing humanitarian concerns in Gaza.
 Secretary of State Antony Blinken and Transportation Secretary Pete Buttigieg were also part of the brief conversation.

 "I'm on a hot mic here," Biden says after being alerted.
 "Good.
 That's good."
+The president on Friday acknowledged the comments, lightheartedly poking at reporters that they were "eavesdropping" on his conversation.
+Asked if he thought Netanyahu should be doing more to alleviate the humanitarian suffering, Biden responded, "Yes, he does."
 A widening humanitarian crisis across Gaza and tight Israeli control of aid trucks have left virtually the entire population desperately short of food, according to the United Nations.
 Officials have been warning for months that Israel's siege and offensive were pushing the Palestinian territory into famine.

 Biden has become increasingly public about his frustration with the Netanyahu government's unwillingness to open more land crossings for critically needed aid to make its way into Gaza.